 - Business Dashboard: You need to have a good overview of what’s happening in your company, and the Dashlane business dashboard gives you access to everything you need.
 It tells you which users have been on boarded, their overall security score and gives you the ability to change permissions and access.

 Dashlane features its own Virtual Private Network, or VPN, which is convenient for those who want to not only encrypt their passwords, but also their internet traffic.

 Apart from this, Dashlane keeps scanning the web for leaked data.
 If your personal or business data is found where it shouldn’t belong, you will instantly be alerted.

 You can also read through my in-depth review of Dashlane.

 BONUS: LastPass Password Manager App

 An honorable mention for this list of the best password manager apps is LastPass.
-It’s at this point I have to admit that there’s not much different between all these options.
+It’s at this point I have to admit that there’s very little that differentiates these various apps.

 Like 1Password and Dashlane, LastPass offers multiple plans for personal use: Free, Premium, and Families.